trauma and emdr therapist san antonio

 EMDR Therapy

-I hear women compare trauma all the time.
+I often hear women compare trauma.

 What is EMDR Therapy?